Could

 real love.

-who has been well-trained, therefore, has been trained to refuse all gifts
+has been well-trained, therefore, has been trained to refuse a gift of “tangible

 No